Alfresco/docs-alfresco/process-automation/latest/model/connectors/teams.md

 ## Create Teams Channel

-The `createTeamsChannel` action is used by the Teams connector to create a new public or privatechannel in Teams.
+The `createTeamsChannel` action is used by the Teams connector to create a new public or private channel in Teams.

 The input parameters to create a new private or public channel are: